The College of Saint Benedict & Saint John’s University

 D. Other Important Terms.

 1. Associate refers to any individual or organization engaging in or conducting activities associated with CSB and/or SJU or doing business at or with CSB and/or SJU, including members of Saint John's Abbey and Saint Benedict's Monastery.

-2. Campus refers to the grounds of CSB and SJU.
+2. Campus refers to the entire physical grounds of CSB and SJU.